Lightspeed’s Gaurav Gupta and Grafana Labs’ Raj Dutt will tell us why they financially tied the knot (twice!) – TechCrunch

 Steve Loughlin (Accel) + Jason Boehmig (Ironclad) — February 17

-Matt Harris (Bain Capital Ventures) + Isaac Oats (Justworks) – February 24
+Matt Harris (Bain Capital Ventures) + Isaac Oates (Justworks) — February 24

 And that’s just the February slate!